IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

    off to the CAM.
 This is a bit more efficient than the earlier method because we only call the CAM once, but it still requires repeated calls to the inefficient `termAsPrimIterApp`, which we otherwise don't need.

+ * We could modify the `builtin` constructor in the AST to contain a list of arguments that it's received so far.
+That's probably a really bad idea though, since it'd only be there for the benefit of the CK machine and it's taking us back towards the problems we had with saturated builtins.
+Let's not do that.

 I'm not sure what we want to do here.
 How much do we care about the CK machine these days?
 I think we originally had it because it was